Vertigo: Causes, Symptoms and Treatment

 carer with older patient

-Patients should be directed to a specialist if they experience continuous vertigo, hearing loss, headaches, or if the diagnosis is uncertain (Dommaraju & Perera 2016).
+Patients should be directed to a specialist if they experience continuous vertigo, hearing loss, or headaches, or if the diagnosis is uncertain (Dommaraju & Perera 2016).

 References